Svraga/r2s-machine-learning-805431/README.md

 **Full Dataset Implementation**

 For the complete `final_df`, we maintained the same seed (42) for an 80-20 train-test split, removing score values from test data.
-The model accepted tokenized sentences truncated to 32 tokens for efficiency, paired with similarity scores.
+The model takes tokenized sentences truncated to 32 tokens for efficiency, paired with similarity scores.

 The `BERTSimilarityModel` architecture is built upon BERT with:
 - Dropout layers for regularization